Arcane Kids: Perfect Stride and Bubsy 3D: Bubsy Visits the James Turrell Retrospective (2013–2015)

 In the same year, Arcane Kids announced their next project, titled Perfect Stride.
 The game, an online, first-person skateboarding simulator where players can do skateboarding tricks and socialize, depicts what would have happened in an alternate universe in which pro skater Tony Hawk had never landed the 900 at the X Games and achieved widespread recognition.
-According to an anonymous developer under the moniker "lil_vertex", the setting is that of an apocalyptic universe where the stunt hadn't "triggered an explosion of corporate skateboarding."
+According to a developer using the moniker "lil_vertex", the setting is that of an apocalyptic universe where the stunt hadn't "triggered an explosion of corporate skateboarding."
 They also claimed that it takes place within a metaphorical depiction of Yahoo!
 GeoCities and served as a symbol of the "dying web," noting that the various pieces of architecture are representative of personal web pages.
 Esposito and Honor further explained that in the wake of this, an immortal "time wizard" comes into power who uses his abilities to prevent anybody from dying.
 In the midst of this, the player's overarching goal is to venture through the various islands within the game's dystopian environment and find what is rumored to be the very last bullet to exist on Earth so it can be used to kill the Time Wizard once and for all.
 Gameplay-wise, Perfect Stride takes inspiration from early movement exploits in first-person shooting games.
 Making use of only the computer mouse, it utilizes a unique control scheme in which the player clicks the left and right buttons to build up force and moves the mouse in that direction to gain momentum.
 Esposito found specific inspiration for this style of gameplay several years prior to the game's development while attempting to mod Half-Life 2, where he mistakenly produced an unorthodox style of control that he felt would be interesting in a game of its own.
 Esposito brought the idea to co-developer Honor, who took a full month in order to faithfully recreate the style of movement that Esposito had described.
 A "rewind" feature allowing players to correct mistakes is also present in the game.
 This feature was included out of the developers' experiences with other games, and was considered necessary in order to make it fairly challenging.
 The rewind gimmick is also tied into the game's plot; the player is unable to die at any point at all, as time freezes whenever they are about to and they are forced to rewind out of it.
 The game is meant to simulate the social atmosphere of a real-life skate park, taking heed from early mods and online chat rooms, and is intended to provide a laid-back multiplayer experience, with the team referring to it as a "lifestyle game".
 An early access alpha version of the game was made available to backers of the Kickstarter campaign for L.A.
 Game Space in August 2013.
 Due to its ambitious nature, the game was said to still in development and planned for an eventual release via Steam, with intentions to include a level editor and a full-fledged multiplayer feature separate from the story mode but was never released.